owasp-amass/amass/README.md

 All these options can be used together:
 ```
-$ amass -v -ip -whois -brute wordlist_filepath.txt example.com example1.com
+$ amass -v -ip -whois -brute wordlist.txt -smart 5000 -limit 240 example.com example1.com
 ```

-**Be sure that the target domain is the last parameter provided to amass, followed by any extra domains.**
+**Be sure that the target domain is the last parameter provided to amass, then followed by any extra domains.**

 ## Settings for the amass Maltego Local Transform